Ryan-Amirthan/food-analysis/README.md

   height="600"
   frameborder="0"
 ></iframe>
-Most recipes on Food.com use between 8-12 ingredients, with a mean of 9.8 ingredients per recipe.
+Most recipes on Food.com use between 8-12 ingredients, with a mean of 9.2 ingredients per recipe.
 Interestingly, the distribution is slightly right-skewed, showing that while some complex recipes use over 20 ingredients, they are relatively rare on the platform.
 This insight helps us understand recipe complexity and sets a baseline for comparing healthy versus non-healthy recipes.

+### Bivariate Analysis

+et's examine the relationship between calories and protein content, comparing healthy and non-healthy recipes:

+<iframe
+ src="assets/calorie_vs_protein.html"
+ width="800"
+ height="600"
+ frameborder="0"
+></iframe>

+The scatter plot reveals an interesting relationship between calories and protein content.
+While both healthy and non-healthy recipes show a general trend of increasing protein with higher calories, healthy recipes (shown in blue) tend to cluster in the lower-calorie, lower-protein region.
+This suggests that recipes tagged as healthy do tend not to prioritize protein-to-calorie ratio, further supporting the notion that the idea of "healthy" is very relative to an individual's goals.

+Let's also look at how recipe ratings compare between healthy and non-healthy recipes:

+<iframe
+ src="assets/ratings_vs_health.html"
+ width="800"
+ height="600"
+ frameborder="0"
+></iframe>

+The box plot comparison shows surprisingly similar rating distributions between healthy and non-healthy recipes, with both categories maintaining high median ratings at 5, however the lower fence of healthy recipes is about ~0.4 lower than others).
+This suggests that taste satisfaction isn't sacrificed too much in popular healthy recipes, challenging the common perception that more 'healthy' foods are less enjoyable.

 ## Framing a Prediction Problem
 "Can we predict whether a recipe will be tagged as "healthy" based on its nutritional information?"